Neanderthal: Technology

 Neanderthals manufactured Middle Palaeolithic stone tools, and are associated with the Mousterian industry, specifically the Levallois technique.
 After developing this technology from the Acheulean industry, there is a 150,000 year stagnation in Neanderthal stone tool innovation.
 Stalled technological growth may have followed from their low population, impeding complex ideas from being spread across their range or passed down generationally.
 Neanderthals normally collected raw materials from a nearby source, no more than 5 km.
 Some communities were also making tools from shells and bone.
 They may have hafted tips onto spears using birch bark tar.
-European populations have also been manufacturing wood spears, namely the 400,000 year old British Clacton Spear; 300,000 year old German Schöningen spears; and 120,000 year old German Lehringen Spear, including both likely thrown (Schöningen) and thrusting (Lehringen) types.
+European populations had also been manufacturing wood spears, namely the 400,000 year old British Clacton Spear; 300,000 year old German Schöningen spears; and 120,000 year old German Lehringen Spear, including both likely thrown (Schöningen) and thrusting (Lehringen) types.
 It has been suggested that Neanderthals likely specifically selected particular wood types (such as European yew in the case of the Clacton and Lehringen spears) for manufacturing spears for their beneficial material properties.

+Neanderthals invented the earliest dry distillation process to produce birch tar, a substance with adhesive and medicinal properties.
+A complex underground apparatus was used to distill birch tar from masses of bark, which suggests that a high degree of cultural innovation and evolution took place in the European Middle Paleolithic period.
+While Neanderthals may have been using this process 200,000 years ago, the oldest evidence for dry distillation among modern humans only dates to 20,000 years ago.

-Many Neanderthal sites have evidence of fire, some for extended periods of time, though it is unclear whether they were capable of starting fire or simply scavenged from naturally occurring wildfires.
+Many Neanderthal sites have evidence of fire, some for extended periods of time.
 They may have been using fire for cooking, keeping warm, and deterring predators.
 They were also capable of zoning areas for specific activities, such as for knapping, butchering, hearths, and wood storage.
 At Abric Romaní rock shelter, Spain, Neanderthals may have maintained eight evenly spaced hearths lined up against the rock wall, likely used to stay warm while sleeping, with one person sleeping on either side of the fire.